Space research: Upper Atmosphere Research Satellite

 Upper Atmosphere Research Satellite was a NASA-led mission launched on September 12, 1991.
 The 5,900 kg satellite was deployed from the Space Shuttle Discovery during the STS-48 mission on 15 September 1991.
 It was the first multi-instrumented satellite to study various aspects of the Earth's atmosphere and have a better understanding of photochemistry.
 After 14 years of service, the UARS finished its scientific career in 2005.

 Great Observatories program

 Great Observatories program is the flagship NASA telescope program.
 The Great Observatories program pushes forward our understanding of the universe with detailed observation of the sky, based in gamma rays, ultraviolet, x-ray, infrared, and visible, light spectrums.
 The four main telescopes for the Great Observatories program are, Hubble Space Telescope (visible, ultraviolet), launched 1990, Compton Gamma Ray Observatory (gamma), launched 1991 and retired 2000, Chandra X-Ray Observatory (x-ray), launched 1999, and Spitzer Space Telescope (infrared), launched 2003.

 Origins of the Hubble, named after American astronomer Edwin Hubble, go back as far as 1946.
-In the present day, the Hubble is used to identify exo-planets and give detailed accounts of events in our own solar system.
-Hubbles visible-light observations are combined with the other great observatories to give us some of the most detailed images of the visible universe.
+In the present day, the Hubble is used to identify exo-planets and give detailed accounts of events in the Solar System.
+The Hubble Space Telescope's visible-light observations are combined with the other great observatories to provide some of the most detailed images of the visible universe.